gpalex07/HotspotMap/README.md

 - use server port 8080 (localhost:8080)
 - database logins isima/isima
 - hotspotmap uses url rewriting, so AllowOverride must be set to All (it usely set to All by default)
+- remove alias /home to avoid conflicts with hotspotmap's pages

 Browsing HotspotMap